-Presented by the Mission Arts Council and known in previous years as the Tribute to the Walking Dead is an annual Halloween event that involves walking through a maze of gruesome scenes past dozens of walking teenaged zombies.
+Presented by the Mission Arts Council and known in previous years as the Tribute to the Walking Dead, the Mission Haunted Attraction is an annual Halloween event that involves walking through a maze of gruesome scenes past dozens of scary actors.

 The event takes place almost every year at Mission Raceway Park at 32670 Dyke Road in the community of Mission on the last three weekends of October, plus an extra evening or two leading up to and including October 31st.

 Walking Dead 2019 Dates

 In 2019 the River’s Edge Halloween event ran from 7 to 10 pm on the weekends of October 11-13, 18-20 and 25-27, as well as on the Wednesday and Thursday of October 30 and 31.

-Admission to the Tribute to the Walking Dead Haunted Attraction costs $10 per person and payment can be made by cash, credit card or debit.
+Admission to the Tribute to the River’s Edge Attraction costs around $13 per person and payment can be made by cash, credit card or debit.

 Proceeds from the event benefit the Mission Arts Council, so not only is it a decent price compared to other similar attractions, but funds raised go to a valuable local cause.